AlbertoPuggioni/Web_editor_with_grapesjs/README.md

     ```bash
     git clone https://github.com/AlbertoPuggioni/web_editor_with_grapesjs.git
     ```
 2. Run the `create_db.php` file to build the database with the proper tables.
+You can find it under the `modules` directory.
 3. Open the `main.php` file in your preferred web browser.

 That's it!
 You're ready to start creating and editing web pages with GrapeJS.